 How to pick a brokerage firm

 There are several steps to consider taking before you choose a brokerage firm to house an investment account.
-These actions may help ensure you’re making the best choice for your needs.
+These actions may help you make a decision that best aligns with your needs.

 1. Consider fees

 Fees can vary widely between brokerage firms and account types.
 Once you decide on the kind of brokerage firm that suits your needs, shop around and compare account maintenance fees, commission rates, and wire transfer fees.
-You can also expect to be charged an expense ratio, another kind of fee, if you’re investing in mutual funds or ETFs, since those are baskets of investments that a broker puts together and manages.
+You can also expect to be charged an expense ratio, another kind of fee, if you’re investing in mutual funds or ETFs, since those are baskets of investments that an investment firm puts together and manages.

 2. Research account minimums